IRVING, Texas — Retail gasoline prices this week have jumped by 2 cents per gallon across Texas.

-AAA Texas on Thursday reported the average statewide unleaded price at the pump statewide has reached $3.22.
+AAA Texas on Thursday reported the average unleaded price at the pump statewide has reached $3.22.
 The price rose by 5 cents the prior week.

-Texans now are paying about $44 to fill up a 14-gallon fuel tank.
+The association says Texans are paying, on average, about $45 to fill up a typical 14-gallon fuel tank.